brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 4 bht.md

 # Ephesians 1:4 Commentary Help Text

 ## BHT:
-God's choice is not limited to a specific group, but extends to both Jews and Gentiles who have faith in Christ.
-His selection of believers is a demonstration of His grace and sovereignty.
-This divine election was made before the foundation of the world and is rooted in His foreknowledge.
-Furthermore, the purpose of this choice is to bring about holiness and blamelessness in believers, a standard that can only be achieved through God's love.
-This concept of God's electing grace is also reflected in other passages of Scripture, such as 1 Peter 1:2.
+God's eternal choice is the foundation of the blessings bestowed upon believers.
+This choice was not arbitrary, but in Christ, signifying that it is in Him that we find our worth, apart from any merit of our own.
+The restoration of love, lost through the Fall, is the essence of all Christian virtues.
+Our holiness stems from our election in Christ, and it is through His grace that we are made holy and blameless.
+The purpose of God's redemptive plan is that we may stand before Him in perfect love, evidence of our election through His divine grace.

 ## Choicest Commentary Quotes:
 ### Henry Alford: